-The Big Tiny is Dee Williams’ new memoir, due out April 22nd.
-It’s the first time Dee’s story will be told in her own words, and covers the twists, turns and insights that that led her to build her little house.
+The Big Tiny is Dee Williams’ memoir – the first time Dee has told her story in her own words, and it covers the twists, turns and insights that that led her to build her little house.
 It’ll tug at your heartstrings, make you laugh, and inspire you to take a second look at whatever you call home.

 Go House Go is our compact how-to manual for tiny houses.
 The text covers a broad range of tiny house design and construction processes, and there are photos and diagrams throughout so you can see just what we’re talking about.